fdechelle/python-idmefv2/README.rst

 Installation
 ============

-The following prerequisites must be installed on your system to install and use this library:

-* Python 3.6 or later
-* The Python `setuptools <https://pypi.org/project/setuptools/>`_ package
-  (usually available as a system package under the name ``python3-setuptools``)
-* The Python `jsonschema <https://pypi.org/project/jsonschema/>`_ package
-  (usually available as a system package under the name ``python3-jsonschema``)

 This repository uses Git submodules to include a copy of the IDMEFv2 JSON schema.
 When installing from sources using a Git clone, make sure you also initialize the submodules: